learningdebunked/Numbers/README.md

 Number of seconds in a day : Approx 10 ^ 5 ( Actual 86400 , but for calculations its ok to approximate it to 10 ^5)

+Time for DNS Look up should be b/w 6-10 ms

 What Latency numbers should i Know ?

 1) L1 Cache reference  = 0.5ns